Medical Privacy

 bulletYour rights regarding your PHI.

 In keeping with normally accepted medical business practices we may use and disclose your PHI for treatment, payment, and health care operations (TPO) without your permission.
+Should a physician routinely request your health care records in a situation which has no urgency we have as a matter of routine asked you to sign a Request for Information form, and it will be our policy to continue this practice.
 Examples of when information would be disclosed would be if your primary care physician wanted exam results, or if a pharmacist called about medicine you were on.
 If an optician or contact lens technician requested PHI about a lens prescription this would be disclosed.
 PHI such as your diagnosis would also be disclosed for billing purposes.
 Generally only the appropriate information that is necessary to accomplish the task is disclosed.
 Professional judgment will determine the amount of information to be released.
 This minimum necessary standard is not intended to impede the provision of quality healthcare.
 Consequently the disclosures of PHI between providers for treatment purposes are explicitly exempt from the minimum disclosure standard.

 PHI can also be disclosed without your permission for certain Public Health purposes, such as reporting suspected child abuse or reporting a medication or device problem.
 Please see our Authorized and Non-Authorized Disclosure Policy for additional information.